alsalafiyyah/alsalafiyyah.github.io/_posts/2024/2024-09-02-ruling-on-saying-the-prophet-betrayed-the-trust.md

 date: 2024-09-02
 category: [fatwas, prophets, sects]
 note: false
-excerpt: "There is no doubt in the unbelief of the one who says this; rather this is the severest of unbelief."
+summary: "There is no doubt in the unbelief of the one who says this; rather this is the severest of unbelief."
 translated_by: "Abu Maryam Tariq bin 'Ali"
 muftis:
   shaykh: